fangohr/micromagnetic-standard-problem-ferromagnetic-resonance/README.md

   ````

   Note that the exact path may depend on whether you installed Miniconda or the full Anaconda distribution,
-  so if you add this manually then make sure it points to the correct location of your installation.
+  so if you add this manually then make sure it points to the correct location of your installation (`conda`
+  will print this information at the end of the installation procedure).

 3. To activate the conda installation, run
    ````